 I found myself cheering on the girls as things fell into place, I wanted them to get the revenge Jade needed to move on, and I highly praise Capin for putting me in such a position.
 I see other people comparing this to Macbeth, Kill Bill, and the Heathers, and I would say that is completely apt.
 It’s a wild ride that you won’t want to get off.

-You can read my review on Goodreads and Bookbub, show some support and give it a like.
-This was a super advanced readers copy, so this one won’t be out til next year.
-But it is available on Amazon for preorder for $9.99, it releases February 18, 2020.
+You can read my review on Amazon, Goodreads. and Bookbub, show some support and give it a like.
+Foul is Fair is available on Amazon for $9.99.